The Son of God Is Lord over All

 Immediately I was in the Spirit; and behold, a throne set in heaven, and One sat on the throne.
 3 And He who sat there was like a jasper and a sardius stone in appearance; and there was a rainbow around the throne, in appearance like an emerald.
 4 Around the throne were twenty-four thrones, and on the thrones I saw twenty-four elders sitting, clothed in white robes; and they had crowns of gold on their heads.
 5 And from the throne proceeded lightnings, thunderings, and voices.
 Seven lamps of fire were burning before the throne, which are the seven Spirits of God.
 6 Before the throne there was a sea of glass, like crystal.
 And in the midst of the throne, and around the throne, were four living creatures full of eyes in front and in back.
 Revelation 4:2–6 (NKJV)

 These descriptions of the firmament agree – pavement as clear as the sky, crystal, and glass.
 Ezekiel 1:22 says the firmament is like “awesome crystal,” which literally means frost or ice.
-It is really high above the earth and may indeed be some sort of ice.
+It is high above the earth and may indeed be some sort of ice.
 Interestingly, frozen oxygen is sky blue in color.
 Just a thought…

 Once I started taking the existence of the firmament seriously, however, I began to see that these verses describe a heavenly reality.